 Neuro-ophthalmologists are ophthalmologists with a subspecialty that focuses on vision problems that are related to the nervous system, including the optic nerve and visual pathways.
 Neuro-ophthalmology is typically a nonsurgical subspecialty; it can, however, include surgery of the eye and orbit.
 Degrees: MD, DO.

 Psychiatrists are medical doctors specializes in diagnosing and treating mental illness.
 Their training focuses on the relationship between emotional illness and other medical illnesses; their training qualifies them to distinguish between physical and psychological causes of symptoms.
 They can order medical and neurological psychological testing, and can dispense medication and provide counseling therapy.
 Degrees: MD, DO.

 Psychologists have a doctoral degree in psychology in the study of the mind and behavior.
 They can order neurological psychological testing and perform counseling therapy and behavior modification therapy.
 They cannot dispense medication but often coordinate with psychiatrists for such medical intervention.
 Degrees: PhD or PsyD.

-A chiropractor treats disorders related to the nervous system by manipulating the musculoskeletal system, primarily by making adjustments to the spine, but also through physical therapy, lifestyle counseling, and dietary recommendations.
+A chiropractor treats disorders related to the nervous system by manipulating the musculoskeletal system, primarily by making adjustments to the spine, but also through exercise, lifestyle counseling, and dietary recommendations.
 Chiropractic neurology is a specialty field within the chiropractic profession, with a subspecialty focus in vestibular rehabilitation.
 Chiropractic neurology deals with dysfunction of the nervous system by specific activation of parts of the nervous system depending on one's individual loss of neurological function.
 Becoming a doctor of Chiropractic (DC) requires a minimum of 2 years of college and 4 years in a school of chiropractic medicine.